Jimbly/timezone-mock/README.md

 A JavaScript library to mock the local timezone.

-This module is useful for testing that code works correctly when run in other timezones, especially those which have Daily Saving Time if the timezone of your test system does not.
+This module is useful for testing that code works correctly when run in other timezones, especially those which have Daylight Saving Time if the timezone of your test system does not.

 When `register` is called, it replaces the global Date constructor with